CurtisMac/webbuilderz/src/data/content/legal/terms-of-use.md

 TERMS OF WEBSITE USE

-This terms of use (together with the documents referred to in it) tells you the terms of use on which you may make use of our website \[DOMAIN ADDRESS] (our site), whether as a guest or a registered user.
+This terms of use (together with the documents referred to in it) tells you the terms of use on which you may make use of our website https://webbuilderz.io (our site) and any of our sub-domains, whether as a guest or a registered user.
 Use of our site includes accessing, browsing, or registering to use our site.

 Please read these terms of use carefully before you start to use our site, as these will apply to your use of our site.
-We recommend that you print a copy of this for future reference.

 By using our site, you confirm that you accept these terms of use and that you agree to comply with them.